ScopeDock

 Privacy and telemetry boundary

-One of the most important questions is whether ScopeDock uploads video or mixes operational telemetry with product feedback.
+One of the most important questions is whether ScopeDock uploads video or mixes simple usage measurement with product feedback.

 Video is not a default upload flow